Live-Story/sanity-demo-commerce/README.md

 </head>
 ```

-### 2. Integrate Live Story content in your models
+### 2. Integrate Live Story in Sanity Studio
-You can easily integrate Live Story contents in you pre-existing objects.
+You can easily integrate Live Story contents in you pre-existing Studio models.
-Simply import Live Story document and objects and use them in your models.
+Simply import Live Story document, module and objects, and use them in your models.

 ```javascript
 import { LiveStoryDocument, LiveStoryObject, LiveStoryModuleStudio } from 'livestory-sanity-sdk/studio'